edwardzcl/Spiking_Networks_with_Negative_Spike_Dynamics/Reproduction_of_Other_Works/README_other_works.md

 # Reproduction_of_other_works

 ***
 **This code can be used as the supplemental material for the paper: "Towards a Lossless Conversion for Spiking Neural Networks with Negative Spike Dynamics".
-(Submitted to *Neurocomputing, Elsevier*, July, 2023)** .
+(Submitted to *Advanced Intelligent Systems, Wiley*, July, 2023)** .
 ***

 ## Citation: